 Sonar works by conducting anonymous, random, and ongoing polling in our customers’ workplaces.
 This polling asks employees broad, yes/no questions about how they’ve been treated by others in the workplace.
-Our approach to accountability is universal: everyone in the workplace will be polled about everyone else.
-Responses suggesting inappropriate treatment are recorded anonymously as “pings.”
+Responses suggesting inappropriate behavior or other issues are recorded anonymously as “pings.”

-Over time, the ping data for some employees show up as outliers, warranting follow-up by HR or management to determine whether an employee has engaged in misconduct.
+Over time, the ping data show up as outliers, warranting follow-up by HR or management.

 - Why are questions written the way they are?

 Sonar asks three broad, yes/no questions about how people in the workplace have treated each other.
 Questions are worded to encourage reporting by those who have been mistreated.
 Because questions are broadly worded, we expect most employees to have some pings, which likely do not mean much, if anything.
 Rather, it’s the outliers we focus on.
 Ping data is not definitive about what’s going on in the workplace, although it does point to where HR and management follow-up is needed.